Kagemusha: Release

 Kagemusha was released theatrically in Japan on April 26, 1980, where it was distributed by Toho.
-It was released in the United States theatrically on October 6, 1980, where it was distributed by Twentieth Century Fox.
+It was released in the United States theatrically on October 6, 1980, where it was distributed by Twentieth Century-Fox.
 The theatrical version in the United States had a 162-minute running time.
 It was released on home video in the United States with a 180-minute running time in 2005.

+Reception

 Box office

 Kagemusha was the number one Japanese film on the domestic market in 1980, earning ¥2.7 billion in distribution rental income.
 It earned $8 million within ten days of release at 217 Japanese theaters.
 The film grossed a total of ¥5.5 billion ($26 million) in Japanese box office gross receipts.